finbourne/lusid-sdk-java/sdk/docs/CalendarsApi.md

 [EARLY ACCESS] AddBusinessDaysToDate: Adds the requested number of Business Days to the provided date.

-A Business day is defined as a point in time that:   generate justfile Does not represent a day in the calendar&#39;s weekend   generate justfile Does not represent a day in the calendar&#39;s list of holidays (e.g. Christmas Day in the UK)     All dates specified must be UTC and the upper bound of a calendar is not inclusive     e.g. From: 2020-12-24-00-00-00:   Adding 3 business days returns 2020-12-30, assuming Saturday and Sunday are weekends, and the 25th and 28th are holidays.
+A Business day is defined as a point in time that:   generate justfile test_sdk Does not represent a day in the calendar&#39;s weekend   generate justfile test_sdk Does not represent a day in the calendar&#39;s list of holidays (e.g. Christmas Day in the UK)     All dates specified must be UTC and the upper bound of a calendar is not inclusive     e.g. From: 2020-12-24-00-00-00:   Adding 3 business days returns 2020-12-30, assuming Saturday and Sunday are weekends, and the 25th and 28th are holidays.
 Adding -2 business days returns 2020-12-22 under the same assumptions.
 If the provided number of days to add is zero, returns a failure.

 ### Example
 ```java